psybers/actual-helpers/README.md

 spaces and special characters need to be URL encoded, an online encoder like https://www.urlencoder.org/ is helpful.

 `address` needs be one line with commas separating the address lines, then URL encoded.
-Supply number of bedrooms, bathrooms, and square footage for a more accurate estimate.
+Supply the number of bedrooms, bathrooms, and square footage for a more accurate estimate.

 Eaxmple Note using address "123 Example, St Anytown, CA ,12345":
 ```